Tunji-L/Fix_My_Code_Challenge/README.md

-Fix my code is a project where we will jump into an existing code base and fix it!
+Fix my code is a project where we'll jump into an existing code base and fix it!

 Please download the repository [here](https://github.com/holbertonschool/0x00-Fix_My_Code_Challenge) and use it as initial files for all solutions.